git-abra/Neuzy/docs/index.md

 ## Quickstart:

-Start from the relative path in the downloaded ./neuzy repository (Root of the repository).
+Call any start file in the root of the repository.

-Call any start file.
 ```bash
 python3 start.py
 ```